 Determining the duration of fluid flow in hydrothermal systems by dating hydrothermal minerals is often difficult because not all hydrothermal systems generate mineral deposits.
-Dating the most common hydrothermal minerals calcite and silica is hampered by low concentrations of datable isotope systems and recrystallization and because the uncertainty in dating these minerals may exceed the duration of short hydrothermal events (Skinner, 1997).
-Dating of clays in faults is often used as an indicator of fault activity (van der Pluijm et al., 2001) and clay mineral transformation driven by hydrothermal fluid flow (Morton et al., 2012), but their relation with fluid flow is often uncertain (Solum et al., 2005).
+Dating the most common hydrothermal minerals calcite and silica is often hampered by low concentrations of datable isotope systems and recrystallization and because the uncertainty in dating these minerals may exceed the duration of short hydrothermal events (Skinner, 1997).
 Several studies of fossil hydrothermal systems have demonstrated that low-temperature thermochronology offers new opportunities to date fluid flow by quantifying the thermal history of rocks in or adjacent to fluid conduits (Luijendijk, 2012; Gorynski et al., 2014; Hickey et al., 2014).

-Here, we present a new approach to quantify of the history of fluid flow in an active hydrothermal system based on a combination of low-temperature thermochronology at high spatial resolution with a new inverse model of conductive and advective heat flow.
+Here, we present a new approach to quantify of the history of fluid flow in an active hydrothermal system based on a combination of low-temperature thermochronology at high spatial resolution with a new model of conductive and advective heat flow.
 We apply this approach to quantify the history of fluid flow in the Beowawe hydrothermal system and geyser field in the Basin and Range Province.
 The results provide a novel record of episodic fluid flow activity in a fault over a timescale of ~250,000 years.